titod78/edreams-challenge/README.md

 # <a id="edreams_challenge_0"></a>Simple React app for search itineraries.

-I created this project [using Create React App](https://create-react-app.dev/).
+I created this project with [Create React App](https://create-react-app.dev/).
 I used React because it provides a very good way to have an SPA.

 I have used [React Hooks](https://reactjs.org/docs/hooks-intro.html) instead of classes in order to have a more readable and scalable code.